 The standard PWM function described in this section is available and identical for all CCP modules.
-It generates a Pulse-Width Modulation (PWM) signal on the CCPx pin with up to ten bits of resolution.
+It generates a PWM signal on the CCPx pin with up to 10 bits of resolution.
 The period, duty cycle, and resolution are controlled by the following registers:

-- Even numbered TxPR registers (T2PR)
+- · Even numbered TxPR (T2PR) registers

-- Even numbered TxCON registers (T2CON)
+- · Even numbered TxCON (T2CON) registers

-- 16-bit CCPRx registers
+- · 16-bit CCPRx registers

 - CCPxCON registers